robjloranger/not-simple/README.md

 Basic Chrome extension to search out and highlight the word _simply_ within documents.
 Emphasizing the "simply rule", that if a tutorial contains the word simply, it was probably not designed for beginners.

+Available for download from the Chrome Webstore [Not So Simple](https://chrome.google.com/webstore/detail/not-so-simple/ajlkhboagakfehbjcdbaepgbhglkoipn)

 Huge Thanks
 -----------